Qumulo/getting-started-guide/hardware-guide/quiver-2u-hybrid-gen2/panel-leds.md

 sidebar: hardware_guide_sidebar
 ---

-## Front and Rear Paanel LEDs and Buttons
+## Front and Rear Panel LEDs and Buttons

 For information about the front and rear panel LEDs and buttons, <a href="https://docs.qumulo.com/pdf/quiver-2uh-hybrid-rackmount-chassis-user-manual.pdf#page=11" class="pdf">Front Panel and Rear Panel (p.
 11)</a> {{site.hardware.fromAIC}}.